 Since she was 10 years old, Annamaria Diamant has been steeped in the mystery and romance surrounding Dora Diamant and Franz Kafka.
-During her two month stay in Berlin in 1998, Annamaria learned early the adventure of literary travel, and continues to travel as part of her work as director of summer dance camps across the United States.
+During her two month stay in Berlin in 1998, Annamaria learned early the adventure of literary travel, and continued to travel as part of her work as director of summer dance camps across the United States.
 In that capacity, Annamaria has arranged travel for groups of 10 or more dance teachers, including booking airlines, hotels and restaurants and occasional tour excursions.
-A May 2012 graduate of University of South Florida, Annamaria is excited about returning to Prague, which she did not enjoy very much the first time, but this time she’ll be in a much nicer hotel, and to Berlin, which she did like very much, and to discovering Krakow for the first time.
+Annamaria joined the 2012 Tour, and with large groups, will return as Travel Assistant.

 Byron LaDue has been a benefactor of the research into Franz Kafka and Dora Diamant since 1990, and has participated in every Kafka Project research trip since 1998, when he spent four months in Berlin.
 Byron’s skills have supported the Kafka Project in numerous capacities.
 He spent weeks in Poland and Israel, as well as participating in research in the Czech Republic and Slovakia.
 He has served as researcher, photographer, mentor, IT technical support, and as Kathi’s husband, much more.
-While in Krakow on Kafka Project research following the Magical Mystery Literary History in 2008, Byron participated in daily activities and events during the 18th Jewish Culture Festival, including a week-long Yiddish language class and singing classes.
 Byron’s knowledge of each city and behind the scenes stories of past research trips make him an especially fun and informative host.